-The Board at ITSL is entrusted with the responsibility of the Management, directions and performance of the Company.
-ITSL recognizes that an independent and well-informed Board is essential to enhance governance standards.
-The Board's primary role is fiduciary.
+Our Board is entrusted with the responsibility of the Management, directions and better performance of the Company. the Company recognizes that an independent and au courant Board is essential to enhance governance standards.
+The Board's primary role is fiduciary with transparency and accountability.
 The Board provides leadership, strategic guidance, objective and its independent view to the Company's management while discharging its responsibilities and ensures that the management adheres to ethics, transparency and disclosures.

 The Board's actions and decisions are aligned with the Company's best interests.
 The Board is committed to the goal of sustainably elevating the Company's value creation.
 The Company has defined guidelines and an established framework for the meetings of the Board and Committees.
-These guidelines seek to systematise the decision-making process at the meetings of the Board and Committees in an informed and efficient manner.
+These guidelines seek to systematize the decision-making process at the meetings of the Board and Committees in an informed and efficient manner.